when was camera invented

 Niépce’s Heliography Camera:

-Johannes Gutenberg created the first photograph using a simple wooden box with a lens and light-sensitive material, revolutionizing photography history by enabling camera obscura.
+Johannes Gutenberg created the first photograph using a simple wooden box with a lens and light-sensitive material, revolutionizing photography history by enabling the camera obscura.

 Wolcott’s Camera: